 That's because they are powerful words meant to inspire, console, and challenge.

 So, my challenge to you is for you to ponder the importance of being "impeccable" in your thoughts and words in your own life.
 Being in impeccable in your thoughts and words will lead to your behaving in integrity, and that is as good a starting point for a leader to begin as I can imagine.

 Until next time.

-I offered at the end of the webinar workshop last week that I am working on a leadership course that will be released soon.
+I offered at the end of the webinar workshop Friday that I am working on a course that I will be releasing soon.
 If you are interested in developing your own leadership skills, stay tuned.
 I am calling the course, "Leadership in Today's Complex World."

 I will share more details soon.